Adopting A Cocker Spaniel - Pros and Cons?

 Why Older Dogs Sometimes End Up In Rescue Centres

-There are many reasons why adult cocker spaniels could end up in a rescue centre, and they're not all the fault of the dog.
+There are many reasons adult cocker spaniels could end up in a rescue centre, and they're not all the dog's fault.

-If you're planning on adopting a Cocker Spaniel, it's a good idea to ask the rescue centre the reason for rehoming the dog.
-It would also be helpful to known how long he's been in the centre.
+If you plan on adopting a Cocker Spaniel, it's a good idea to ask the rescue centre why the dog was submitted for rehoming.

 A cute golden cocker spaniel wearing a winter coat, standing in the snow.This gorgeous cocker spaniel is modelling her new winter coat - isn't she cute?

-Another plausible reason for being in the rescue centre would be where the family had moved abroad but couldn't take their pet with them.
+Another plausible reason for being in the rescue centre would be that the family had moved abroad but couldn't take their pet.

-The staff should be able to give you a short history and should be able to confirm whether the dog is well-trained, whether he's housebroken, and whether he has any unusual behavioural traits.
+The staff should give you a short history and be able to confirm whether the dog is well-trained, whether he's housebroken, and whether he has any unusual behavioural traits.

 Unfortunately, if the dog arrived as a stray, the centre won't know much about the dog's background.
 They will, however, be able to assess the dog's health and temperament.